nietras/Sep/README.md

         }
    }
    ```
-   This does not allow skipping a header row starting with `#` though.
+   This does not allow skipping lines before a header row starting with `#`
-   For an example of that go to
+   though.
+In [Example Catalogue](#example-catalogue) a full example is given
+   detailing how to skip lines before header.

 ## Comparison Benchmarks
 To investigate the performance of Sep it is compared to: